 No application will be processed until it is complete, including all documents and authorization forms.
 Additionally, no application is complete without payment in full of all application fees due.

 - 12. Do you accept pets?

 We accept pets on a case by case basis as determined by the owner of the property.
 All pets must be listed in the lease.
-The pet deposit for one pet is a total of $500.00; $150.00 of which is non-refundable.
-For an additional animal, an extra $100.00 pet deposit must be submitted; $50.00 of which is non-refundable.
-If there are two pets on any property, the total pet deposit is $600.00; $200.00 is non-refundable.
-Any damage done by the pet is the responsibility of the resident.
-All pets must be registered and immunized in accordance with local ordinances.
+The pet deposit for one pet is a total of $350.00.
+For an additional animal, an extra $50.00 pet deposit must be submitted.
+Pet rent will be assessed based on your specific pet factors; the range for pet rent is $25.00 to $45.00 per pet.
+There is no deposit or rent charge for Service/Emotional Support Animals.
+All prospects bringing an animal onto the property must submit an Animal Application through our third-party review board at PetScreening.com.
+Animals will not be authorized until the PetScreening.com application has been submitted and approved.
+Any damage done by the animal is the responsibility of the resident.
+All animals must be registered and immunized in accordance with local ordinances.
 At the end of the lease, the resident must provide proof of a flea treatment from a licensed exterminator.
-No pets can be tied on the property.
-Several breeds of dogs will not be accepted under any circumstances.
-Among the breeds, we do not permit are German Shepherds, Dobermans, Pit Bulls, Chows, Rottweillers, mixed breeds of those mentioned above, or any other breed that may be deemed vicious in our sole discretion.
+No animals can be tied on the property.
+Several breeds of dogs will not be accepted under any circumstances (not applicable to Service/Emotional Support Animals).
+Among the breeds, we do not permit are German Shepherds, Dobermans, Pit Bulls, Chows, Rottweillers, mixed breeds of those mentioned above, or any other breed that may be deemed vicious by our insurance company.